PEtab Tutorial

 • conditionName can be used as a human readable description of the condition e.g. for plotting.

 The following column headers (here Epo_concentration) refer to different parameters or species in the model, the values of which are overridden by these condition-specific values.
-Here, we define the Epo concentration, but additional columns could be used to e.g. set different initial concentrations of STAT5A/B. In addition to numeric values, also parameter identifiers can be used here to introduce condition specific optimization parameters.
+Here, we define the Epo concentration, but additional columns could be used to e.g. set different initial concentrations of STAT5A/B. In addition to numeric values, also parameter identifiers can be used here to introduce condition specific estimatable parameters.

 2.2 Specifying the observation model